milonmaze/privacy-terms-observatory/workspace.google.com/terms/education_privacy.html.md

 Service data is used to deliver and maintain the services that schools and students use, as well as to improve the security and reliability of these services.
 To make these improvements we use aggregated Service Data to resolve technical issues, keep our security measures robust and up-to-date, and ensure that the services work as intended.
 If you choose to provide feedback through the services, we may use that feedback for a wider range of improvements to the services; however, any feedback you provide is entirely voluntary and you can use the services without providing any.

 We also use service data to make recommendations to optimize the use of the services; provide and improve other services you request; provide support; protect our users, customers, the public, and Google; and comply with legal obligations.
 See the Google Cloud Privacy Notice for more information.

+Read Along also collects voice data.
+The voice data is processed only on the user’s device and is not shared with Google, to protect users’ privacy.
+Voice data is not stored at all after processing.

 Additional Services